 The Fiesta de San Isidro commemorates the patron saint of Madrid, San Isidro.
 It’s the highlight on the city’s springtime calendar.
 Each year, the festival starts with a procession of giants and cabezudos (giants and bigheads).
 Then, an opening speech in the Plaza Mayor.
 Over the next few days the city becomes a festive riot of Latin culture!
-50+ music, theatre and dance concerts take place in indoor venues and al fresco locations throughout Madrid.
+50+ music, theatre and dance concerts take place in indoor venues and alfresco locations throughout Madrid.

 EDM or house music fan?
 Ultra Europe should already be on your radar!
 This is one of the premier dance music destinations the world over.
 It’s a three-day, multi-venue outdoor electronic music festival in Split, Croatia.
 Ultra Europe offers stadium shows, beach gigs and boat parties.
 All of this takes place on the stunning Adriatic coast.
-Recent headliners include David Guetta, deadmau5 and The Chemical Brothers.
-That’s what we call a high caliber of artists!
+Recent headliners include David Guetta, Deadmau5 and The Chemical Brothers.
+That’s what we call a high calibre of artists!

-6 -14 July 2019
+6 -14 July 2021

 The Zagreb Folk Fest is Organised by the KULTUR-NIK tourist agency.
 This annual folk festival shows the music and culture of Croatia and other European countries.
-There are open-air stages and concert halls all-around the city.
+There are open-air stages and concert halls all around the city.
 Who will be performing?
 Groups and ensembles from Slovakia, Czech Republic, Turkey, Russia and more.
 This festival is a great way to get a taste of each country’s singular folklore!

 Everyone looks forward to the Cambridge Folk Festival.
 Where do the folks get together?
 The village of Cherry Hinton.
 This one is for the whole family!
 The festival has folk entertainers from around the world.
 Dating back to 1964, the first-ever line-up included the likes of Paul Simon.
 Visitors are invited to camp out for the weekend and make the most of this long-weekend festival.
 Your options span over more than 5 stages and entertainment areas.

 2000 beers from 300+ breweries from 87 different countries – amazing!
 The Berlin Beer Festival celebrates beer culture and everything that goes with it.
 Each year, around 800 000 visitors flock here!
 What can you look forward to?
 The atmosphere, sampling beer and some of the best music.
 There are national and international music acts.
 As well as 20 stages throughout the festival!
 The venue runs along the scenic Karl-Marx-Allee between Strausberger Platz and Frankfurter Tor.

 The annual Øya Festival is one of Oslo’s largest music festivals.
-It draws 60 000+ music lovers to the city’s vibrant east side each year.
+It draws 60,000+ music lovers to the city’s vibrant east side each year.
 The event takes place over four days.
 The line-up always includes big local and international bands and musicians.
 They also allow newcomers the chance to perform.

 Probably the biggest music and culture festival in Europe!
 The Sziget festival is a weeklong rock festival.
 Is it really that big?
 Each year there are more than 1000 performers and up to half a million people!
 The fans come from up to 100 different countries, mainly Europe and Western Europe.
 You can expect a real multi-genre line-up!
 With renowned artists such as Rihanna, Pink, David Guetta and Muse.
 The event takes places on Óbudai-sziget island (Island of Old Buda) in North Budapest.
 A dream location for a music and art festival.
 The island is known as Freedom Island, what a great name!
 The island becomes a world of art projects, visuals and interactive installations.
 All built by local artists by using mostly recycled materials.

-Top Tip!
-You can buy a 7-day pass, a 5-day or just a day pass.
+Travel Tip: You can buy a 7-day pass, a 5-day or just a day pass.
 Go here to watch the official after movie and other videos or search for #sziget on social platforms.
 Sziget is a celebration of music, arts and people.
 Every music and festival lover should tick this one off their list!

-21 September – 6 October 2019
+18 September – 3 October 2021

 Drink a toast along with the 5.9 million guests that will be at this year’s 185th Munich Oktoberfest!
 There is so much German beer to choose from… During the festival as much as 7.7 million litres is enjoyed each year!
 The festival also promotes Bavarian culture.
 You can dress-up and join a parade, or enjoy brass band performances and concerts.
 Prost!

-November – December 2019 (various dates)
+November – December 2021 (various dates)

 If it’s Christmas cheer you’re after, look no further!
 Vienna has all the twinkles and lights you could wish for.
 Advent Markets are an age-old tradition they date back to the Middle Ages.
 Not sure what to get your loved ones?
 We’re sure you’ll find something as there are over 20 official Christmas markets.
 They sell all sorts of seasonal gifs and traditional Viennese treats.
 You can even choose the location…The City Hall, Belvedere Palace and Christmas Village Maria-Theresien Platz.
 Austria and Vienna are home to some of the best Christmas markets in Europe.

 This is one for the whole family!
 The Lord Mayor’s Show is a piece of British heritage, which dates back to the 1500s.
 The role of Lord Mayor of London is separate from the elected mayor of London.
 It refers to a position at the head of the City of London – not Greater London.
-In the 16th century it was ‘The Procession to the Royal Courts of Justice and Presentation of the Lord Mayor to the Chief Justices’.
+In the 16th century, it was ‘The Procession to the Royal Courts of Justice and Presentation of the Lord Mayor to the Chief Justices’.
 Basically, the newly elected Lord Mayor had to go present himself to the royals.
 This has become a light-hearted British tradition, just like a carnival!

 Hogmanay in Edinburgh is a world-famous New Year’s festival.
 It’s three full days of fun!
 There are loads of bands and events hosted by artists from around the globe.
 You can enjoy street parties, fireworks and concerts with partygoers from around the world.
 What a way to bring in the new year!